themusicnerd/TallyArbiter-M5AtomMatrixListener/README.md

 * What this does when used with TallyArbiter - https://youtu.be/hNhU22OkXek
 * Demo of the M5Atom Matrix code in this git - https://youtu.be/Mc_PCxg6qdc
 * Demo running on 10 M5Atom Matrix units via a cloud server - https://youtu.be/TiqjmXdzPic
-* RAW Step-By-Step Install - With warts and all on a fresh windows installation - https://youtu.be/soj1Cxv3mLY

 # Current Updates
 * Tidyed up things a little bit